 A chord progression at the end of a phrase.
-There are several type of cadences.
+There are several types of cadences.

 The perfect authentic cadence.
 V (dominant) - I (tonic).
-Both chords must be in root position and the uppermost note in the tonic chord must be the tonic:
+Both chords must be in root position and the highest note in the tonic chord must be the tonic:

-The Imperfect authentic cadence.
-V - I like the perfect authentic cadence but one of the chords is inverted or the uppermost note in the tonic chord is not the tonic.
+The Imperfect Authentic Cadence uses the degrees V - I like the Perfect Authentic Cadence, but one or both chords use inversion, or the highest note in the tonic chord is not the tonic.
 Two examples.

-Imperfect because the tonic chord uppermost note is not the tonic:
+Imperfect because the tonic chord highest note is not the tonic:

-Half cadence or semi cadence.
-A chord progression that ends in the V (dominant):
+Half cadence or semi-cadence.
+A chord progression that ends in V (dominant):

 Deceptive or interrupted cadence.
 V (dominant) - vi or V - IV: